-- EPLC will continue to include materials and discussion about education finance reform issues in the curricula for its Education Policy Fellowship Program, the three sites of the Institute for Community Leadership in Education (ICLE), and its periodic community education forums.
+- EPLC includes materials and discussion about education finance reform issues in the curricula for its Education Policy Fellowship Program and its periodic community education forums.
 Participants in all of these programs are encouraged and supported with materials to remain active as members of a statewide network of citizens who actively support more effective state-level education policies, including education funding policies.

 - EPLC will continue to be a resource and/or provide a speaker on education finance issues, upon request, for events sponsored by other organizations.
 March/April 2002 events included a class for education doctoral candidates at Shippensburg University, two undergraduate education classes at Duquesne University, an education funding “interfaith vigil” in Pittsburgh; a Pittsburgh-area community forum on education funding sponsored by the Pittsburgh Council for Public Education and the Mon Valley Education Consortium; the annual PA Black Council on Higher Education Legislative Conference; and a KDKA-TV business program.